roachhd/everybioever/README.md

-# Every Bio Ever

-Every Bio Ever is a place in which to make fun of other people's bios.

-## To Submit
+# How to add a bio

-I'd love help compiling funny and/or overused bios.
-Adding one is as simple as forking, adding another bio the `bios` array in the `head` and creating a pull request.
-Please, nothing obscene or profane.
+I'd love help compiling funny, cliché, or overused bios.
+Adding one is as simple as forking, adding a new line to the bottom of `bios.txt` with your bio, and sumbitting a pull request.